 The UK was not the first one to do this.
 Poland recently announced the abolition of VAT returns from the beginning of 2019.
 Trends and forecasts from multiple sources suggest going digital for tax and accounting purposes now seems inevitable.
 A significant component of this is making sure all your business expense receipts and reimbursement proofs are available and auditable digitally.

-While businesses these days use a cloud-based solution to achieve 100% digital process, very few have been able to successfully do it.
-This happens either due to limitations in your expense management software, or poor implementation of the processes within the organization.
+While businesses these days use a cloud-based Expense Reimbursement Software to achieve 100% digital process, very few have been able to successfully do it.
+This happens either due to limitations in your expense management software, or poor implementation of the processes within the organisation.

 35% of companies ask their employees for paper receipts to support their expense claims.
 This is after almost every compliance and/or regulatory body across the world, encouraged businesses to refrain from paper receipts.
 This was done to reduce the carbon footprint and encourage paperless transactions.